While we are all equal in value, not all have equal access to the opportunities that are necessary for people to thrive.

 What We Believe

 We believe our region has untapped workforce and small business assets that if invested in could become our greatest strength.
-As the Brookings Institution states, Birmingham must grow from within, building on ‘existing businesses and existing population’.
-Small and mid-sized firms that are the ‘engine of job creation’ need more support to start up and grow.
+Birmingham must grow from within, building on existing businesses and existing population.
+Small and mid-sized firms that are the engine of job creation need more support to start up and grow.
 We should focus more on traded sector firms that sell products and services beyond the region and can grow our region’s wealth.
-As a whole, our local workforce is under skilled and disconnected from quality job opportunities.
+As a whole, our local workforce is under-skilled and disconnected from quality job opportunities.
 Systemic exclusion often leaves vast segments of the population on the sidelines, limiting both their access to jobs and opportunities to attain entrepreneurial success.
 If we strategically address these challenges, our diverse, highly trained local workforce and growing, job-creating businesses could make our region a model for inclusive growth.

 The Impact We Seek